 “This is a testament to the robust work which happens around campus to create meaningful education paths and to support our military-connected students,” said Kyle Hurwitz, director, Center for Military-Connected Students.

-With almost 3,200enrolled, military students account for more than 12% of UofL’s total enrollment.
+With almost 3,200 enrolled, military students account for more than 12% of UofL’s total enrollment.

 Each year, Military Friendly® evaluates universities based on graduation outcomes, culture, military support and financial aid, among other areas.
 Military Friendly® Gold institutions are selected for “leading practices, outcomes and effective programs.”